bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 11:32 PM CT, May 05</p>
+<p class="updated_time"> Latest data: 12:10 AM CT, May 06</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 60°, which is 19° *colder* than yesterday.
-Tomorrow is expected to be 1° **warmer** than today.
+Today's high is 60°, which is 0° **warmer** than yesterday.
+Tomorrow is expected to be 0° *colder* than today.

 Currently:

 - 47°
-- Rain
+- Drizzle
-- 94% humidity
+- 89% humidity
-- 2 mph wind
+- 3 mph wind
-- 94% cloud cover
+- 83% cloud cover
-- 36 AQI 🟩
+- 34 AQI 🟩
-- 0.22 inches of rain in the past 24 hours
+- 0.2 inches of rain in the past 24 hours
 - 0.07 inches of rain expected in the next 48 hours